josephquested/lomega/README.md

 *full ancient greek translation support*

 **LOMEGA™, OMEGA™ and the Ω™ symbol are all registered trademarks of Joseph Quested™ and his subsidiary groups, shell corporations and parent companies.
-Trespassers will be prosecuted.
+Trespassers WILL be prosecuted.
 Copyright 2016™**